Growyourbrand.net Reference notes on brand consequence May 2026

 A guitar silhouette becomes powerful when players can connect it to use.
 Contours, control placement, bridge behavior, pickup options, and hardware access are not decorative details.
 They tell the player what kind of handling, sound, and adjustment the instrument invites.

 That is why the Stratocaster form has remained commercially useful for so long.
-It is not only a visual icon.
+It is not merely a visual icon.
 It gives the brand a repeatable product architecture that can absorb new colors, price tiers, parts, and generations without losing recognition.

 Modularity Made Personalization Normal